Friday, February 27, 2026

 Hire Katsu Set

 Somehow I never noticed this the first time I had Tonshou's tenderloin, perhaps because it was buried under that combo plate.
 But it's interesting that they use medallion-shaped cuts.
-If my information about this is correct, this is because that's the preferred cut in Korea, whereas it's a long and flat cut in Japan.
-If so, then this is a telltale sign that Tonshou is from Korea.
+If my information is correct, this is because it's the preferred way of cutting in Korea, whereas it's a long and flat cut in Japan.
+If so, then this (along with the portion of kimchi) is a telltale sign that Tonshou is from Korea.

 The other thing I failed to notice the first time is how incredibly tender and moist these cuts were (yes, they are supposed to be pink in the middle).
 I normally lean towards rosu because I figured that the fat would be tastier.
 But it turns out these cuts are even better.
-It really didn't need much to with it despite their array of condiments.
+It really didn't need much to go with it despite the array of condiments available.
 It was already lightly salted, and was good as-is.

 No comments: